namdz911/fina367-spring2020-unl/readme.md

 ## On-the-run

 - `03/30-04/05`: We will cover the rest of **Credit Risks** and **Intro to Options** this week.

 - Link to Materials:
     - [Credit Risks](credit_risk.html)

+- Office hour starts on `Thursday 04/02 at 3:30-4:45pm US.
+Central Time`.

+- Good Readings on Covid-19:
+    - <a href="https://medium.com/@tomaspueyo/coronavirus-the-hammer-and-the-dance-be9337092b56" target="_blank">Coronavirus: The Hammer and the Dance</a>

 ## Generic
 - [Course Overview](syllabus.html)

 ## Core Materials
 - **Modules 5**: Risks associated with bonds
     - [Credit Risks](credit_risk.html)

 - **Modules 6**: Bonds with embedded option

 - **Modules 7**: Residential mortgages & MBS

 ## Supplementary Materials